Home of APEC Ultra Reverse Osmosis Water Filter Systems

 Production of vinyl chloride in 1993 was nearly 14 billion lbs.
 Its major release to the environment will be as emissions and wastewater at polyvinyl chloride (PVC) plastics production and manufacturing facilities.
 Small quantities of vinyl chloride can be released to food since it is used to make many food wrappings and containers.

-From 1987 to 1993, according to EPA's Toxic Release Inventory, vinyl chloride releases to water and land totalled over 38,000 lbs.
+From 1987 to 1993, according to EPA's Toxic Release Inventory, vinyl chloride releases to water and land totaled over 38,000 lbs.
 These releases were primarily from plastics materials and resins industries.
 The largest releases occurred in Louisiana and Delaware.

 What happens to Vinyl Chloride when it is released to the environment?